 The main focus of the event would be how to effectively use Instagram.
 However, the time will also be spent looking at various social media platforms such as LinkedIn, Facebook, Reddit and Tumblr.

-Chair of the ASO Publicity Committee, Dominic LeFort, is the manager of this event said that it’s main goal is to help faculty members learn how to navigate through the tools of social media marketing and how they can increase their levels of student engagement.
+Chair of the ASO Publicity Committee, Dominic LeFort, is the manager of this event said that its main goal is to help faculty members learn how to navigate through the tools of social media marketing and how they can increase their levels of student engagement.
+Whether it be using sked social and scheduling posts for peak usage times so that students are more likely to see it or creating entertaining and eye-catching posts, soon the professors will be able to grab student’s attention.

 LeFort also adds that the majority of people who were asking for this training were faculty members.